-On Tuesday, May 4, 2021, the Commercial Vehicle Safety Alliance (CVSA) International Roadcheck — aka DOT Week — hits North American highways.
+On Tuesday, May 16th, 2023, the Commercial Vehicle Safety Alliance (CVSA) International Roadcheck — aka DOT Week or DOT Blitz — hits North American highways.

-With the truckload market currently in an inflationary environment, this year's event might create more disruption than usual, causing capacity crunches and spot rate volatility.
+With the truckload market currently in a deflationary environment, this year's event might cause less disruption than usual, but there is still a potential for capacity crunches and spot rate volatility.

 The CVSA International Roadcheck — commonly referred to as DOT Week or DOT Blitz — is the largest targeted enforcement program on commercial motor vehicles in the world.

 During this annual, 72-hour event, enforcement officials in the U.S., Canada and Mexico will conduct an average of 15 vehicle inspections per minute.

 Pretty much everything about trucks and drivers gets inspected, including ELD compliance, tire treads, breaks, exhausts, suspensions, lights and more.

 How Does DOT Week Affect Truckload Capacity?